 Spoofed emails either have a fictitious sender and a real email address or use a fake/abandoned address that redirects the user to a landing page or allows the sender to insert malicious code into bad links.
 The perpetrators can also falsify the return-to and reply paths to redirect legitimate emails.

-Unfortunately, some of the largest names in the email industry like Google (as well as AOL, Yahoo, Microsoft, and Apple) have sold their customers out by allowing third-party access of account-holder email addresses to advertisers, government agencies, and probably spoofers as well.
+Unfortunately, some of the largest names in the email industry like the free version of Google (as well as AOL, Yahoo, Microsoft, and Apple) have sold their customers out by allowing third-party access of account-holder email addresses to advertisers, government agencies, and probably spoofers as well.
 As many are realizing, the few bucks a month it costs to subscribe to a secure email platform that uses end-to-end encryption is fast becoming a no-brainer in the battle to beat the bad guys.
 If you haven’t been the victim of a spoofing or phishing attack yet, it’s likely just a matter of time.
 Truly secure email is a strong preventative first step.

 How to Spot a Spoofed Email?